EESSI/docs/docs/site_build/site_cvmfs.md

 - Under "Subscribe to events", tick the "Issue comment" and "Pull request" boxes (note: these only appear once you've set the Repository Permissions above)
 - Select "Only allow this GitHub App to be installed on the GH_ORG account
 - Click "Create GitHub App"
 - Scroll down to the "Private keys" section and click "Generate a private key".
-This key will be uesd by the bot event handler in order to be able to interact with GitHub (and e.g. post responses in your PRs).
+This key will be used by the bot event handler in order to be able to interact with GitHub (and e.g. post responses in your PRs).

 ### Create a GitHub repository